Nesquiko/swimlogs/doc/usecase/session_create.md

 2. Coach inputs the day the session takes place.
 3. Coach inputs the start time of the session.
 4. Coach inputs the duration in minutes.
+5. Coach assigns a period to the session.
-5. Coach submits the session.
+6. Coach submits the session.

 ## Extensions

-- 5A System isn't responding
+- 6A: System isn't responding
   1. Inform user
   2. Stay in the creation process
-- 5B An equal session already exists
+- 6B: An equal session already exists
   1. Don't submit the session
-- 5C Session contains invalid data
+- 6C: Session contains invalid data
   1. Highlight invalid fields